+- Applicant Eligibility

+- Project Eligibility

-- Duplication of Benefits - o Initial Environmental Screening
+- Duplication of Benefits

+- o Initial Environmental Screening

-Applications that are determined to be preliminarily eligible will receive a Preliminary Eligibility Notice.
+Applications determined to be preliminarily eligible will receive a Preliminary Eligibility Notice.
 While this notice signifies that the application will continue to the next step in the evaluation process (underwriting and environmental review), it does not constitute an award or final eligibility determination.
 Applications that do not comply with the Program requirements at this stage will be issued an Ineligibility Determination Notice stating the reasons for non-compliance.